roger-zhangg/CourseMemo/CSCI6351/HW1.md

 y = aaaabbbbabbbabaabaabbaaa

+if we have more than 2 characters then we might need huffman code the string.

-we can assume a:0, b:1
+But for only two characters, we can assume a:0, b:1

 so that y = 000011110111010|010|011000